vinifmor/bauh/README.md

         after_upgrade: false # it trims the disk after a successful packages upgrade (`fstrim -a -v`). 'true' will automatically perform the trim and 'null' will display a confirmation dialog
 backup:
     enabled: true  # generate timeshift snapshots before an action (if timeshift is installed on the system)
-    mode: 'incremental' # incremental=generates a new snapshot based on another pre-exising one. 'only_one'=deletes all pre-existing snapshots and generates a fresh one.
+    mode: 'incremental' # incremental=generates a new snapshot based on another pre-exising one. 'only_one'=deletes all pre-existing self created snapshots and generates a fresh one.
     install: null  # defines if the backup should be performed before installing a package.
 Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation
     uninstall: null  # defines if the backup should be performed before uninstalling a package.
 Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation
     upgrade: null  # defines if the backup should be performed before upgrading a package.
 Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation